AnishaSiwas/FODBMS_END-TERM_PROJECT_GEPHI/README.md

 The relationship between the top 5 dominating communities is very strong as it is visible and other communities do not have that strong relationship.

 Ques 4.
 What are the important insights?

+Ans 4.
 Few of the nodes that had more than 100 connections were not connected with each other.